 The FW 1000 uses a unique drive mechanism to give the lowest vibration possible when rotating to different filter positions.
 The dynamic balancing requires a powerful servo motor with precise control in order to obtain simultaneously fast switching speeds and low vibration.

-The filterwheel controller allows for flexible control of the wheel, either with serial RS-232 commands, or using TTL triggers and preprogrammed sequences.
+The filterwheel controller allows for flexible control of one or two wheels, either with serial RS-232 commands, or using TTL triggers and preprogrammed sequences.

 The filterwheel can be mounted on just about any microscope.
 For the photo port, the filterwheel occupies the space allotted for the C-mount adapter on the microscope.
 An optional C-mount flange is mounted on the motor side of the wheel and the appropriate optional photo port adapter for the microscope is mounted on the other side.
 For an excitation filter, optional microscope specific lamp adapters are provided.

-The FW 1000 control box provides a simple unit that houses multiple control panel cards and allows for future expansion.
+The FW-1000 control box houses multiple control panel cards and allows for more than two wheels as well as future expansion.
 The Main Power Switch energizes the appropriate internal power supplies to energize the panels inserted into the unit.
-A FW 1000 system can be supplied with just a Filterwheel Control Panel, or with the optional Shutter Control Panel as seen in the photo above.
+A FW 1000 system can be supplied with just a Filterwheel Control Panel, or may have the optional Shutter Control Panel as seen in the photo above.
+Note: ASI no longer supports mechanical shutters.
+The Shutter Control panel shown in the photo is no longer available.

-A FW 1000 Filterwheel Control Panel can handle two filterwheels and simultaneously move both wheels to the next set of filter positions.
+One Filterwheel Control Panel can handle two filter wheels and simultaneously move both wheels to the next set of filter positions.
 It may be controlled by the button or Trigger input on the panel.
 A Shutter Control Panel can handle two shutters, including the optional built in shutters available with FW-1000 filterwheels.
 Both filterwheels and shutters may be controlled by computer commands via the RS-232 connector on the Filterwheel Control Panel.
 The shutters may also be controlled via the switches or TTL Trigger inputs on the Shutter Control panel.

 The FW 1000 Filterwheel Control Panel provides control for two filterwheels, W0 and W1.
 The filterwheels are connected to the controller via the W0 and W1 DB-9 Male Connectors on the front panel.
 Upon power up, any connected wheel will attempt to locate its HOME position and, if successful, its corresponding LED numeric display will indicate the wheel position.
 If no wheel is detected, the display digit will remain off.
 In the event of an unrecoverable error, the display will show the letter “E.”